-Unlike the United States, where restaurant wait staff may be paid lower than the ordinary minimum wage, by law, all British staff must be paid at least the National Minimum Wage (approximately £6.50/hr) whether they receive tips or not.
+Unlike the United States, where restaurant staff may be paid lower than the ordinary minimum wage, by law, all British staff must be paid at least the National Minimum Wage, whether they receive tips or not.

-- Takeaway/delivery restaurants: If you order delivery from a takeaway restaurant, while tipping is not mandatory, it is acceptable and nice to give a few pounds to the delivery man.
-But, if you pick up your own food, you need not tip.
+If you order delivery from a takeaway restaurant, tipping isn't mandatory but it would be acceptable and nice to give a few pounds to the delivery man.
+If you pick up your own food, you don't need to tip.